christophergandrud/pltesim/README.md

 1. Estimate the coefficients.
 Currently **pltesim** works with binary outcome models, e.g. logit, so use `glm` from the default R installation.

 2. Create a data frame with your counterfactual.
-This should have one row and columns with names matching those in your fitted model.
+This should have a row with the fitted counterfactual values and columns with names matching those in your fitted model.
 All variables without values will be treated as 0 in the counterfactual.
-It need not include the time period variable as this will be handled separately.

 3. Simulate the long-term effects with `plte_builder`.